 - Typography scales

-So after years of exploring solutions from Zurb’s Foundation, to Bootstrap, this year I made a major switch to devise my own starter framework, that’s heavily based on open source Michael Gunner’s Bullets, called Alcedo.
+So after years of exploring solutions from Zurb’s Foundation, to Bootstrap, this year I made a major switch to devise my own starter framework, that’s heavily based on open source Michael Gunner’s Bullets, Alcedo.
 It’s super lightweight, extremely flexible and has improved my code tremendously.

 Utilise technology to make it easier for users